w3c/wai-aria-practices/ARIA/apg/patterns/dialog-modal/examples/datepicker-dialog.md

                 <td>
                   Activates the button:
                   <ul>
-                    <li>&quot;Cancel&quot;: Closes the dialog, moves focus to &quot;Choose Date&quot; button, does not update date in date input.</li>
+                    <li>"Cancel": Closes the dialog, moves focus to "Choose Date" button, does not update date in date input.</li>
-                    <li>&quot;OK&quot;: Closes the dialog, moves focus to &quot;Choose Date&quot; button, updates date in date input, updates accessible name of the &quot;Choose Date&quot; button to include the selected date.</li>
+                    <li>"OK": Closes the dialog, moves focus to "Choose Date" button, updates date in date input, updates accessible name of the "Choose Date" button to include the selected date.</li>
                   </ul>
                 </td>
               </tr>